f5devcentral/bigip_automation_examples/bigip/workflow-guides/Migration/Migrating_BIG_IP_from_VMware_to_OCP.rst

 BIG-IP Migration from VMware to Nutanix
 #########################################################

-This guide consists of detailed steps for migrating application workloads from Vmware to Openshift platform
+This guide consists of detailed steps for migrating BIG-IP from Vmware to Openshift platform

 Pre-requesites
 -------------------------------